fmrchallenge/fmrbenchmark/README.md

 License
 -------

-This is free software released under the terms of [the BSD 3-Clause License] (http://opensource.org/licenses/BSD-3-Clause).
+This is free software released under the terms of [the BSD 3-Clause License]( https://opensource.org/licenses/BSD-3-Clause).
 There is no warranty; not even for merchantability or fitness for a particular purpose.
 Consult LICENSE for copying conditions.